nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Format: `clear`

-#### Filter (by status of individual labs) : `filter [Labx] [Lab status]` [coming soon]
+#### Filter (by status of individual labs) : `filter` [coming soon]
 Filters students based on the status of their lab tags.
-STATUS e.g. unsubmitted = U, graded = G, etc
+STATUS must be U/S/G (unsubmitted/submitted/graded)

 Format: `filter l/LAB s/STATUS`

 ### Lab-related features

-#### Adding a Lab : `labadd [Labx]` [coming soon]
+#### Adding a Lab : `labadd`
 Adds a Lab to every student.
 Shows up as a tag on each student’s entry.
-By default, the tag will be colored grey for “unsubmitted”.
-The tags can subsequently be colored different colors to represent different statuses e.g. unsubmitted = grey, submitted = yellow, graded = green, overdue = red.
+By default, the tag will be colored red for “unsubmitted”.
+The tags can subsequently be colored different colors to represent different statuses e.g. unsubmitted = red, submitted = yellow, graded = green.
+LAB must be a positive integer.

 Format: `labadd l/LAB`

-#### Marking/unmarking individual Labs as “submitted” `labSubmit [Student Index] [Labx]` [coming soon]
+#### Setting the status of individual Labs : `labstat` [coming soon]
-Changes the status for the student with the specified INDEX from “unsubmitted” to “submitted”.
-MARK can be either M or U (mark or unmark)
+Changes the status of the specified lab for the student with the specified INDEX to the specified status.
+STATUS must be U/S/G (unsubmitted/submitted/graded)

-Format: `labSubmit i/INDEX l/LAB m/MARK`

-#### Marking/unmarking individual Labs as “graded” `labGrade [Student Index] [Labx]` [coming soon]
-Changes the status for the student with the specified INDEX from “submitted” to “graded”.
-MARK can be either M or U (mark or unmark)

-Format: `labGrade i/INDEX l/LAB m/MARK`
+Format: `labstat INDEX l/LAB s/STATUS`

 --------------------------------------------------------------------------------------------------------------------
 ## FAQ